For sixty years her name has been a household word. More precisely, a household hints word.

 Early on the Honolulu newspaper ran a “Best Hint” contest in the column, offering steamship tickets to the mainland as a prize.
 More than 100,000 letters, the largest delivery to an individual in Hawaii at that time, arrived at the Cruse home.

-Eloise’s daughter Kiah Marchelle (born 1951) recalled: “There was a mail truck out front and these huge gray duffle bags.
+Eloise’s daughter Kiah Marchelle (born in Waco) recalled: “There was a mail truck out front and these huge gray duffle bags.
 And the living room furniture had all been pushed aside and moved around.
 The dining room table was there, and she brought in all the neighbors and they were all opening and stuffing.”

 That, Kiah Marchelle recalled, “is when I realized this was kind of different.
 Other mommies don’t do this.”